eventql/eventql/doc/deployment/components_evqld.md

 mode".

-In the standalone mode evqld runs as a standalone process on a single machine and has no further depencies.
+In the standalone mode evqld runs as a standalone process on a single machine and has no further dependencies.
 The standalone mode is ideal for evaluating and development setups as it allows you to have a server up and running within seconds.
 To learn more about how to run EventQL in standalone mode, read the [First Steps](...) or [Standalone](...) pages.